 Donna FletcherDonna FletcherDonna FletcherDonna Fletcher

-Now that you have some storage space, it’s time to start stocking.
-You don’t need to run out and stock your cart to the brim.
-Not only is it not necessary, but it can also be expensive.
-Your prepped stock will multiple faster than you think.
+ChatGPT Image Jan 25 2026 07 32 51 AMNow that you’ve made some storage space, it’s time to start stocking.
+And no—you don’t need to run out and fill your cart to the brim.
+Not only is that unnecessary, it can also get expensive fast.
+The good news?
+Your prepped stock will multiply quicker than you think.

-First, go through your cabinets and see what you have and what you need for your next food shopping trip.
-Let’s say you realize you’re out of red beans and you need two cans for that chili you’re going to make this week.
-You don’t just add two cans of red beans to your list, you add two more, making it four cans.
-Oops, you see that your canned tuna is low, but you figure that can wait until next time you shop.
-Nope, you grab two now.
-And if you hit a sale on an item on your list, take advantage of it.
-That’s how you begin to prep and before you know it you’ve built a surplus.
-Warning: don’t buy food in bulk that you have never eaten just because it is on sale.
-Buy one can or box and try it first.
+Getting started is easy.
+Begin by going through your cabinets and seeing what you already have and what you’ll need on your next food shopping trip.
+Let’s say you realize you’re out of red beans and need two cans for the chili you plan to make this week.
+Instead of adding just two cans to your list, add two more—making it four.
+Oops, you notice your canned tuna is running low, but you tell yourself it can wait until next time.
+Nope.
+Grab two now.
+If an item on your list happens to be on sale, take advantage of it.
+That’s how stocking begins, and before you know it, you’ve built a small surplus without feeling the pinch.

 It’s never too soon to start stocking up on family favorites.
 No mom wants to run out of mac n’ cheese.
-Buy a few extra boxes or if you shop at one of the big box stores buy it by the carton.
-You will never regret having too much mac n’ cheese.
-I love chickpeas whether in salads, soups, or roasted to snack on.
-It pays me to buy them by the carton.
-Must buys are ones your family loves and you know they will eat.
-Must buys saves you money.
+Buy a few extra boxes, or if you shop at a big box store, buy it by the carton.
+You’ll never regret having too much mac n’ cheese.
+I love chickpeas—tossed in salads, added to soups, or roasted for snacking—so it pays for me to buy them by the carton.
+Focus on foods your family loves and will actually eat.
+Must-buys save you money and prevent waste.

-Don’t forget to include personal necessities when stocking up.
-Deodorant, body wash, toothpaste, toothbrushes, hair spray, face cream, etc. One word of advice… don’t overstock on certain items like face cream or body wash since you might grow tired of the ones you have and want to try new ones.
+Don’t forget personal necessities when stocking up: deodorant, body wash, toothpaste, toothbrushes, hair spray, face cream, and more.
+One word of advice—don’t overstock items like face cream or body wash.
+Tastes change, and you may want to try something new.
 I keep four cans of my deodorant stocked.
-If a different one catches my eye or I just want a change, I buy a new brand to see if I like it.
-If I do, I buy another one and switch between the new and old.
-I love never running out of deodorant.
+If I spot a new one I want to try, I buy a single can first.
+If I like it, I add another and rotate between the two.
+Best feeling ever?
+Never running out of deodorant.

 Rice